-Finally, we suggest two extensions of our theory in section~\ref{appendix:sec:ext}.
-First, we emphasize, the special case where the likelihood ratio $f_1/f_0$ satisfies the ``Monotone Likelihood Ratio'' property.
-In this setting, we do not need a training sample, as we can simply threshold the observations themselves instead of the scores $\eta(\cdot)$.
+Finally, we offer two extensions of our theory in Section~\ref{appendix:sec:ext}.
+First, we emphasize the special case where the likelihood ratio $f_2/f_1$ satisfies the monotone likelihood-ratio property.
+In this setting, we do not need a training sample, as we can simply threshold the observations themselves instead of the scores $\eta$.
 This is typically the case for location models under log-concave distributions.
 We also show how to calibrate our procedure in this setting.
-Second, we extend our classification theory to the multi-class setting.
+Second, we extend our classification theory to the multiclass setting.